ishanpranav/snake/README.md

-# Ishan Pranav\'s BREAKOUT
+# Ishan Pranav\'s SNAKE
-This is a Java implementation of BREAKOUT created by Ishan Pranav for the AP Computer Science A course and distributed under the MIT License.
+This is a Java implementation of SNAKE created by Ishan Pranav for the AP Computer Science A course and distributed under the MIT License.
 ## API Documentation
-The full API documentation is available on the [repository website](https://ishanpranav.github.io/breakout/).
+The full API documentation is available on the [repository website](https://ishanpranav.github.io/snake/).
 ## License
 This repository is licensed with the [MIT](LICENSE) license.
 See the Attribution section for third-party license information.
 ## Attribution